Burial Insurance, Plainly

 How is this different from regular life insurance?

 Regular term life insurance is for income replacement — if you die at 45, it pays off the mortgage and supports your kids.
 Coverage amounts are big ($250K to $1M+), and policies eventually expire.
+The monthly cost on a million-dollar policy at age 70 climbs into four figures.

 Burial insurance is for a different problem: covering the bills that come due immediately.
 Smaller policy, smaller monthly cost, lifetime coverage, easier to qualify for.
 Different tool for a different job.